 Evidence required: Climatic datasets (e.g., ERA5-Land(2003-present), CHIRPS v2.0) demonstrating compliance with MAR-W thresholds over the Historical Reference Period.

-Reference: Peer-reviewed justification of thresholds: Russell-Smith et al. (2009), Franke et al. (2024, Cerrado fires) or subsequent and similar published in the International Journal of Wildland Fire.
+Reference: Rainfall gradients are widely used to delineate savanna biome boundaries and are strongly correlated with vegetation structure and fire frequency in global ecological literature, e.g. peer-reviewed justification of thresholds: Russell-Smith et al. (2009), Franke et al. (2024, Cerrado fires) or subsequent and similar published in the International Journal of Wildland Fire.

 (Project activities) Projects must aim to reduce the emission of methane and nitrous oxide from fire in eligible Vegetation Fuel Type pools by shifting the seasonality and/or reducing the extent of fire, primarily by implementing prescribed burns in the Early Dry Season (EDS).